IronCoreLabs/ironcorelabs.github.io/technology/index.md

   }).catch(notifyFetchFailureFn);
 ```

 Users and groups are identified using IDs that are provided by the system that embeds the IronCore SDK; IronCore uses these provided IDs, so you don’t need to perform any mapping between systems.
-To create a document and then share it with one or more users or groups, the code would work like this:
+To create a document and then share it with one or more users or groups, the code works like this:

 ```javascript
 ironsdk.document.encryptToStore("docID", toBytes(data))